utdata/icj-class/bootstrap/bootstrap-class-01.md

 ### Initialize our project

 - Launch VS Code (or start a new window), and use the **Go to folder** link to open your project in `Documents/icj/boostrap-yourname`.
-- Open your Integrated Terminal in VS Code, and make sure (use `pwd`, that you are inside your project folder.
+- Open your Integrated Terminal in VS Code, and make sure (use `pwd`) that you are inside your project folder.
 - Use this command to initialize your npm project:

 ```bash